I Want It All Now!

 I Want It All Now! is a 1978 American documentary television special produced by NBC News about Marin County, California and the hedonistic and narcissistic lifestyle ostensibly characteristic of the affluent county.
 The program also explored the popularity of the human potential movement and new age ideologies in Marin, social problems such as suicide, alcoholism, and divorce associated with the Marin lifestyle, and the effect that this had on children growing up there.
-The program presented Marin as at the forefront of trends that were becoming more predominant in the larger American society in the late 1970s, and it represented an early snapshot of the lifestyle that a few years later would be termed "yuppie".
+The program presented Marin as at the forefront of trends that were becoming more predominant in the larger American society in the late 1970s, representing a snapshot of the "Me decade" and a lifestyle that a few years later would be termed "yuppie".

 Synopsis

 The program starts with a cold open featuring a woman receiving a nude massage and being stroked with peacock feathers from two also-nude male masseurs, as well as being indulged in a hot tub.
 The documentary is presented with a running narrative by newscaster Edwin Newman and is roughly divided into three parts.
 The first introduces Marin County, its wealth, scenery, and social indicators such as an its suicide and alcoholism rates.
 The second part focuses on the human potential and new age movements in Marin, which the documentary ties to a larger culture of narcissism.
 The last part focuses on the effects that the focus of parents on self and high rates of divorce have on children growing up on this community.

 The film interviews a number of Marin community members: the Gulko family, presented as a "portrait of a successful divorce"; several individuals whose professions bring them into contact with problems in the community, including a judge, a pharmacist, several therapists, and a schoolteacher; several new age and self-help teachers, which the program refers to as "gurus"; a woman whose pursuit of self-realization and personal happiness had led her to partially abandon her role as mother to her young children; and several school children who are affected by divorce.
 Some of the more notable interview subjects include Cyra McFadden, whose novel The Serial initially brought national attention to Marin County, and George Leonard, an aikido master and founding figure in the human potential movement, who is critical of some of the more narcissistic directions the movement had taken.